 Launch options check

-- Check if the Multicore rendering options are set to always switch back to default
+- Verify if the multicore rendering options are set to always switch back to default.

 Video.txt file check

-- Enter your Steam UserData Folder and find the “cfg” folder
+- Navigate to your Steam UserData Folder and locate the “cfg” folder.

-- Change the settings according to your preferences
+- Change the settings in the file according to your preferences, specifically disabling multicore rendering.

-At the end of the day, the whole point of CSGO is your satisfaction as a user, so it is up to you to decide how you’re going to customize your CSGO gameplay and enjoy a good shooting.
+But hey, at the end of the day, the whole point of the game is your satisfaction, so it is up to you to decide how you’re going to customize your CS2 (CSGO) gameplay with the best commands.